NawafAlharthi/ICS344_Project/Phase3/ReadMe.md

 ## ✅ Conclusion

-Disabling the `mod_copy` module in the ProFTPD configuration effectively mitigates the CVE-2015-3306 vulnerability exploited in Phase 1.
-Rerunning the attack script confirms that the defense prevents the malicious file upload, thereby securing the service against this specific exploit.
+By adding configuration limits to deny SITE_CPFR and SITE_CPTO, the vulnerability in ProFTPD was successfully mitigated.
+Both scripted and manual exploit attempts failed after the change.
+This confirms that the defense is effective and the system is no longer vulnerable through this vector.